krabobmkd/amigamame/README.md

  - neogeo non working (because i dont know )
  - rotations and flip modes unmanaged on this version.

- You can switch on and off the linking of drivers with options on top of: mame106\gamedrivers.cmake, which makes things very handy.
+ You can switch on and off the linking of drivers with cmake options on top of: mame106\gamedrivers.cmake, which makes things very handy.
 This .cmake is generated with buildtools/mameMakToCmake that allows that.
 Not all switch are tested and some sub-configurations may have some missing defines.
 In that case the correction should be made in mameMakToCmake, not the .cmake itself.

   Users doc: